cloudquery/cloudquery/website/tables/k8s/k8s_batch_jobs.md

 # Table: k8s_batch_jobs

-This table shows data for K8s Batch Jobs.
+This table shows data for Kubernetes (K8s) Batch Jobs.

 The primary key for this table is **uid**.